The Mount Bromo sunrise and volcano tour in Indonesia is easily one of the most amazing travel experiences you can have anywhere in the world.

 Possibly the most amazing thing to do at the Bromo mountain complex is the hike to the top of the smoking volcano crater.

 The last part of the hike has to be done on foot, and it’s a short but steep climb up a concrete stairway to the top of the crater.
+It’s not too hard for non-hikers, and even kids can do it.

 Is The Volcano Safe?